CollaboraOnline/CollaboraOnline.github.io/content/post/easyhacks.md

 code pointers helping you to locate the area to hack on easily.
 <!--more-->

-First, you need to do a build of Collabora Online though, visit the [How to build CODE]({{< relref "build-code" >}} "How to build CODE") page.
+* First, you need to do a build of Collabora Online though, visit the [How to build CODE]({{< relref "build-code" >}} "How to build CODE") page.

+* Then grab one of the GitHub issues tagged as Easy Hack, and send your first pull request to resolve it.
+* Don't forget to join one of our [official communication channels]({{< relref "communicate" >}} "official communication channels"), full of friendly fellow-developers, to say hi and ask your questions if any.
+And if you end up on an issue without a mentor, or feel completely stuck at some point, fear not, and contact our community mentor, Muhammet Kara.

 ### List of Easy Hacks